-Sales Team Negotiation Training: value of customised Case Studies|
+Sales Team Negotiation Training: Customized Case Studies

 Simulated case studies / role plays customised to the clients' business reality is the best way to assess their sales negotiator's strengths and weaknesses on a team based sales negotiation training course, and to drive the skills deeper into the muscle.

 How do we learn to be better international sales negotiators?
 Most believe that trial and error, rather than academic study, is the best way to learn.
-I agree, but this trial and error method comes at a significant cost to the organisation's bottom line profit.
-Fortunately there is another way, one I have been using for twenty five plus years all over the world.
+I agree, but this trial and error method comes at a significant cost to the organization‘s bottom line profit.
+Fortunately, there is another way, one I have been using for 25+ years all over the world.
 I call it “competitive role-playing.”
 I began using it in 1979, in sales negotiation training courses between teams of Americans and Japanese in Japan.
-[You can read about my first use of the method in my book, "The Japanese Negotiator" (Tokyo: Kodansha International, 1989), pages 8 – 10.]
+[You can read about my first use of the method in the author’s book, The Japanese Negotiator (Tokyo: Kodansha International), pages 8 – 10.]

 The one twist was that the briefing material was for the year 2000, when a particular problem arose between the two teams.
-I had, in 2000, as a consultant to the Australian woodchip negotiator North Forest Products Ltd. (since sold on to Gunns Ltd.) been privy to that situation.
-I gave each negotiation team detailed insights into the main players (albeit fictionalised characters, but based on reality), and their personal and team attitudes.
+I had, in 2000, as a consultant to the Australian woodchip negotiator North Forest Products Ltd. (since sold on to Gunns Ltd.), been privy to that situation.
+I gave each negotiation team detailed insights into the main players (albeit fictionalized characters, but based on reality), and their personal and team attitudes.

-I had the privilege of participating in the fictional sales negotiations between Stones and Daishowa.
-With many years of negotiating with Japanese teams, I accepted the invitation with considerable curiosity and some scepticism.
-I was curious of the concept of fictional negotiation and the challenges it posed ,while being sceptical of this method as a learning tool.
-My scepticism stemmed from coming through the "experience" school still bearing all the psychological scars as a graduation certificate.
+“I had the privilege of participating in the fictional sales negotiations between Stones and Daishowa.
+With many years of negotiating with Japanese teams, I accepted the invitation with considerable curiosity and some skepticism.
+I was curious about the concept of fictional negotiation and the advanced negotiation training challenges it posed while being skeptical of this method as a learning tool.
+My skepticism stemmed from coming through the ‘experience’ school still bearing all the psychological scars as a graduation certificate.